glenux/noozoid/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/glenux/noozoid.
+Bug reports and pull requests are welcome on GitHub at <https://github.com/glenux/draft-noozoid>.

+## License

+Noozoid is Copyright © 2021 Glenn ROLLAND.
+It is free software, and may be redistributed under the terms specified in the LICENSE.txt file.